Black Women’s Equal Pay Day 2024

 For this year’s Black Women’s Equal Pay Day, our shared calls to action will center around urging:

-Federal lawmakers for swift passage of the Paycheck Fairness Act, which would modernize and strengthen the Equal Pay Act of 1963 to better combat pay discrimination and close the wage gap, including by protecting workers from retaliation for discussing pay, banning the use of prior salary history, and codifying pay data collection.
+Members of Congress to swiftly pass the Paycheck Fairness Act, which would modernize and strengthen the Equal Pay Act of 1963 to better combat pay discrimination and close the wage gap, by protecting workers from retaliation for discussing pay, banning the use of prior salary history, providing stronger remedies, and codifying pay data collection, among other updates.

 Thank you for joining us this year in marking this important day.